Travel south on Highway 1A from Tuy Hoa to Nha Trang and it’s hard not to notice the distinctive rock formation perched atop the 706-metre high hill.

-Well, luckily you can take Highway 1A to within 100 metres, vertical-wise, of the summit.
-As you enter the gate the stairway that leads to the top is to the left.
-The road leading up to the right will take you into a boulder-strewn river valley that's been developed for visitors.
+Found on Highway 1A in the area of the Deo Ca Pass, the entrance to the path takes you within 100 metres, vertical-wise, of the summit.
+Enter through the gate and the stairway that leads to the top is to the left.
+The road leading to the right heads into a boulder-strewn river valley that's been developed for visitors.
 There are also houses built into the rock faces high on the hills of the valley, which are a sight to see.